3D Bin Packing: The Tetris of Logistics

 Once the software generates a packing plan, it can output the optimal arrangement of the objects in the containers, as well as provide visualizations of the packing plan to aid in manual packing.

-Why optimal 3D Bin Packing can be counter-intuitive
+3D bin packing can be counter-intuitive

 3D bin packing

-• residential, delivery-area, weekend, and fuel surcharges.
+• Residential, delivery-area, weekend, and fuel surcharges

 3D Bin Packing use cases